Jon Jones: Debut and rise to contender status

 Jones fought Brandon Vera on March 21, 2010, at UFC Live: Vera vs. Jones.
-He won the fight by TKO after an elbow to Vera's face followed up with various punches in the first round.
+Jones won the fight by TKO.
 The elbow delivered to stop the fight also broke Vera's face in three places.
 Jones also won the "Knockout of the Night" award.

 Jones defeated former IFL Light Heavyweight Champion Vladimir Matyushenko by TKO with elbows in 1:52 of the first round on August 1, 2010, at UFC Live: Jones vs. Matyushenko.
 Dana White promised Jones a "huge step-up in the competition", if he managed to defeat Matyushenko.
 Following the match with Matyushenko, White said, "Vladimir Matyushenko is a guy who I have a lot of respect for and I didn't think it was going to happen that easy.
 Jones is the real deal and he just catapulted himself tonight into the top eight in the world.
 Tonight solidified it. ...
 He's got to keep his head together, stay focused and keep doing all the right things in training.
 He's smart, good looking and bad-ass.
-He's going to make a lot of money -- this kid is going to do very well."
+He's going to make a lot of money—this kid is going to do very well."

 After defeating Matyushenko, Jones stated that he wanted a "top-three opponent" for his next fight.
 Jones mentioned in an interview with Inside MMA that he would be facing the winner of Antônio Rogério Nogueira vs. Ryan Bader.
 Reports that Jones had previously been offered a match with Nogueira, but turned it down, turned out to be false.
 In the Inside MMA interview, Jones also stated that he had been informed by Dana White and Lorenzo Fertitta that if he finished his next two fights, he would likely receive a title shot.

 White soon confirmed that Jones would face the undefeated Ultimate Fighter winner Ryan Bader, on February 5, 2011, at UFC 126.
 Jones handed Bader his first professional loss by defeating him via submission due to a guillotine choke in the second round after dominating Bader in the first round.
 Jones was awarded the "Submission of the Night" bonus.